All manuscripts should be submitted via ScholarOne Manuscripts.

 - Use ´s´ not ´z´ in words such as ´recognise´, ´analyse´ and ´organisation´.

 - Use the conventions ´from ... to´, ´between ... and´, ´range x-y´.

 - Check carefully that all references mentioned in the text are in the References, and vice versa.

 - List references in the text in chronological order, separated by semi-colons.
 List references in the References list in alphabetical order.
 In the text, do not use a comma between the author´s name and the date.

 - Give journal and book titles in full in the References list.

 - Do not use tabs to create hanging indents within the References.

 - Spell out numbers less than 10 unless with a unit.
 Type a space between a numeral and its unit.

-- Prepare figures with symbols and letters appropriate for the reduction intended: a lettering guide is available on request.
+- Prepare figures with symbols and letters appropriate for the reduction intended.
 Use Helvetica or another sans-serif font in figures.

 - Type tables with the title as a separate paragraph.
 Put explanatory matter referring to the table as a whole in a headnote, which should be in a separate paragraph from the title, and directly under the heading.

 - Check that figures and tables are numbered in the order in which they are discussed in the text.